IntelliTect/Coalesce/docs/modeling/model-components/properties.md

 Most common built-in primitive and scalar data types (numerics, strings, booleans, enums, `DateTime`, `DateTimeOffset`), and their nullable variants, are all supported as model properties.

 ### Getter-only Properties
-Any property that only has a getter will also have a corresponding property generated in the [TypeScript ViewModels](/stacks/disambiguation/view-model.md), but won't be sent back to the server during any save actions.
+Any property that only has a getter will also have a corresponding property generated in the [TypeScript ViewModels](/stacks/vue/layers/viewmodels.md#model-data-properties) and will receive values of the property from the server, but values won't be sent back to the server.

 If such a property is defined as an auto-property, the `[NotMapped]` attribute should be used to prevent EF Core from attempting to map such a property to your database.